 (Acts 2:14-41).
 This was coming from the man who had denied Christ three times less than two months earlier!

 We may not be transformed quite as suddenly by the Holy Spirit as the disciples were.
-Yet, Pentecost prayers can help each of us listen to Christ’s guidance through His Spirit!
+Yet, prayers to Him can help each of us listen to Christ’s guidance through His Spirit!

 Here are some other good short prayers: